sharangbhagdikar/VLSI-CAD-Espresso/README.md

 # VLSI-CAD-Espresso

 Reading the input file (*.pcn extension):
-1> First element - No of literals in SOP Boolean Expression 2> Second element - No of cubes in SOP
+1> First line - No of literals in SOP Boolean Expression 2> Second line - No of cubes in SOP
-3> Third Element onwards:
+3> Third line:
 	i> First number gives number of literals present in current cube ii>The rest give the literal number and its sign in the cube